hmxmilohax/rock-band-3-deluxe/readme.md

 You can download a build of Rock Band 3 Deluxe containing these upgrades from the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo and in the the [Nightly link](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main).

-## Installing Custom Textures
+## Custom Textures

-This repo also supports the import of custom highways and groove/spotlights via the use of a script.

-Rock Band 3 Deluxe includes a variety of custom highways by default, available in the `RB3DX Settings` menu in-game, but you can also add your own with the following steps.
+Rock Band 3 Deluxe has a variety of custom textures, found in the in the `RB3DX Settings` menu in-game, as well as a way to import your own with relative ease.

+### Importing Your Own Textures

-Simply drag in a .jpg/.png/.bmp into `\custom_textures\highways\`, then navigate back to `user_scripts` and run `process_textures_highway.py`.
+**For highways**, copy any `.jpg`, `.png`, or `.bmp` file into `\custom_textures\highways\`, then navigate back to `user_scripts` and run `process_textures_highway.py`.
+The process is the same for other texture types, just insert them to their according folder and run the according script.

-Or, drag in a .jpg/.png/.bmp into `\custom_textures\spotlights`, then navigate back to `user_scripts` and run `process_textures_spotlight.py`.

-This will size your images accordingly, including those with arbitrary resolutions, and convert them to the proper format for Rock Band 3 Deluxe to read.
-Spotlights will be set to 50% opacity.
+These will resize your images accordingly, including those with arbitrary resolutions, and convert them to the proper format for Rock Band 3 Deluxe to read. *Spotlights will be set to 50% opacity.*

-**You will need to rebuild Rock Band 3 Deluxe in order for these to take effect.**
+***You will need to rebuild Rock Band 3 Deluxe in order for these to take effect.***

 # Troubleshooting